-&lt;sup>2 Surveys in the Bumping R., Rattlesnake Cr., and upper Nile watershed precluded due to fire; used recent 5-yr average.
+II75511525215016442441Including minor tributaries.2Surveys in the Bumping R., Rattlesnake Cr., and upper Nile watershed precluded due to fire; used recent 5-yr average.

+Figure 13.
+Teanaway River Spring Chinook redd counts, 1981-2022 (vertical lines denote preand post-supplementation periods) and the proportion of natural-origin (NO) carcasses observed in intensive spawning ground surveys, 2002-2010.

 Figure 14.
-Teanaway River Spring Chinook redd counts, 1981-2022 (vertical lines denote pre- and post-supplementation periods) and the proportion of natural-origin (NO) carcasses observed in intensive spawning ground surveys, 2002-2010.
+Distribution of summer and fall run Chinook redds in the Yakima River Basin (above Prosser Dam) based on redd observations from 2014 to 2018.

 Figure 15.
-Distribution of summer and fall run Chinook redds in the Yakima River Basin (above Prosser Dam) based on redd observations from 2014 to 2018.

-Figure 16.
 Fall Chinook redd counts above and below Prosser Dam, 1961-present, for years in which surveys were conducted and data are available.
 Data from YN, WDFW, and Pacific Northwest National Laboratory files.
 Note that survey completeness is highly variable due to annual flow and turbidity conditions; survey data are partial or incomplete for most years prior to 2000.

-Figure 17.
+Figure 16.
 Distribution of coho redds in the Yakima River Basin.